 - Maintaining Lawful F-1 Student Status All international students are required to maintain their lawful status.
 This page discusses the various regulations that international students in F-1 status should know.

 - International Student Employment International students on F-1 visas have very specific regulations about employment; this includes unpaid work.
-Any work done without proper authorization is a violation of immigration status and can lead to severe consequences.
+Any work done without proper authorization is a violation of immigration status and can lead to severe consequence.

 - The Hire Juilliard Performers Form should be submitted to the O.I.A. for each international visitor and each gig done through Hire Juilliard Performers.